kbrakeal/kbrakeal/README.md

 ### 🧠 About Me :
 I am a beginning Tech Enthusiast exploring the many applications of programming.
-  - Currently learning about object-oriented programming and web development with a few projects in progress.
+  - Currently learning about operating systems, secure coding concepts, and web development with a few projects in progress.
   - I’m always open to opportunities to collaborate or connect to learn more about the industry and the intricacies of coding/programming.
-  - You can reach me via email at ✉️ kbrakeal@asu.edu or message me on any platform listed above with opportunities, advice, or questions.
+  - You can reach me via email at ✉️ <u>kbrakeal@asu.edu</u> or message me on any platform listed above with opportunities, advice, or questions.

 ---